Cosmian/kms/documentation/docs/cli/main_commands.md

 ## 3.1 ckms certificates certify

-Certify a Certificate Signing Request or a Public key to create a X509 certificate.
+Issue or renew a X509 certificate

 ### Usage
 `ckms certificates certify [options]`
 ### Arguments
-`--certificate-id [-i] <CERTIFICATE_ID>` The certificate unique identifier.
-A random one will be generated if not provided
+`--certificate-id [-i] <CERTIFICATE_ID>` The unique identifier of the certificate to issue or renew.
+If not provided, a random one will be generated when issuing a certificate, or the original one will be used when renewing a certificate

 `--certificate-signing-request [-r] <CERTIFICATE_SIGNING_REQUEST>` The path to a certificate signing request